google/proto-quic/src/base/allocator/partition_allocator/PartitionAlloc.md

 # PartitionAlloc Design

-This document explains a high-level design of PartitionAlloc.
-If you're interested in its in-depth implementation, see comments in partition_alloc.h.
+This document describes PartitionAlloc at a high level.
+For documentation about its implementation, see the comments in `partition_alloc.h`.

 [TOC]

 ## Overview

-PartitionAlloc is a memory allocator optimized for performance and security in Blink.
-All objects in Blink are expected to be allocated with PartitionAlloc or Oilpan (but not yet done).
+PartitionAlloc is a memory allocator optimized for security, low allocation latency (when called appropriately), and good space efficiency (when called appropriately).
+This document aims to help you understand how PartitionAlloc works so that you can use it effectively.

-## Partitions and buckets
+## Partitions And Buckets

-PartitionAlloc has three partitions.
-A partition is a heap that contains certain types of objects.
-Specifically, PartitionAlloc allocates objects on either of the following three partitions depending on their types:
+A *partition* is a heap that contains certain object types, objects of certain sizes, or objects of a certain lifetime (as the caller prefers).
+Callers can create as many partitions as they need.
+Each partition is separate and protected from any other partitions.

-* LayoutObject partition: A partition to allocate LayoutObjects.

-* Buffer partition: A partition to allocate objects that have a strong risk that the length and/or the contents are exploited by user scripts.
-Specifically, Vectors, HashTables, ArrayBufferContents and Strings are allocated on the Buffer partition.

-* FastMalloc partition: A partition to allocate all other objects.
-Objects marked with USING_FAST_MALLOC are allocated on the FastMalloc partition.

 Each partition holds multiple buckets.
-A bucket is a region in a partition that contains similar-sized objects.
-Each object allocation must be aligned with the closest bucket size.
-For example, if a partition has three buckets for 64 bytes, 256 bytes and 1024 bytes, then an object of 128 bytes is rounded up to 256 bytes and allocated on the second bucket.
+A *bucket* is a region in a partition that contains similar-sized objects.

+PartitionAlloc aligns each object allocation with the closest bucket size.
+For example, if a partition has 3 buckets for 64 bytes, 256 bytes, and 1024 bytes, then PartitionAlloc will satisfy an allocation request for 128 bytes by rounding it up to 256 bytes and allocating from the second bucket.

-The LayoutObject partition has buckets for all N * sizeof(void*) (N = 1, 2, ..., N_max).
+The special allocator class `template <size_t N> class SizeSpecificPartitionAllocator` will satisfy allocations only of size `kMaxAllocation = N - kAllocationGranularity` or less, and contains buckets for all `n * kAllocationGranularity` (n = 1, 2, ..., `kMaxAllocation`).
+Attempts to allocate more than `kMaxAllocation` will fail.
-This means that no extra padding is needed to allocate a LayoutObject object.
-Different sizes of LayoutObjects are allocated in different buckets.

-The Buffer partition and the FastMalloc partition have many buckets.
-They support any arbitrary size of allocations but padding may be added to align the allocation with the closest bucket size.
-The bucket sizes are chosen to keep the worst-case memory overhead less than 10%.
+## Performance

+The current implementation is optimized for the main thread use-case.
+For example, PartitionAlloc doesn't have threaded caches.

+PartitionAlloc is designed to be extremely fast in its fast paths.
+The fast paths of allocation and deallocation require just 2 (reasonably predictable) branches.
+The number of operations in the fast paths is minimal, leading to the possibility of inlining.

+For an example of how to use partitions to get good performance and good safety, see Blink's usage, as described in `wtf/allocator/Allocator.md`.

 Large allocations (> 1 MB) are realized by direct memory mmapping.

-## Performance

-PartitionAlloc doesn't acquire a lock when allocating on the LayoutObject partition, because it's guaranteed that LayoutObjects are allocated only by the main thread.

-PartitionAlloc acquires a lock when allocating on the Buffer partition and the FastMalloc partition.
-PartitionAlloc uses a spin lock because thread contention would be rare in Blink.
+`PartitionAllocGeneric` acquires a lock for thread safety.
+(The current implementation uses a spin lock on the assumption that thread contention will be rare in its callers.
+The original caller was Blink, where this is generally true.
+Spin locks also have the benefit of simplicity.)

-PartitionAlloc is designed to be extremely fast in fast paths.
-Just two (reasonably predictable) branches are required for the fast paths of an allocation and deallocation.
-The number of operations in the fast paths is minimized, leading to the possibility of inlining.

-Having a dedicated partition for LayoutObjects is helpful to improve cache locality and thus help improve performance.
+Callers can get thread-unsafe performance using a `SizeSpecificPartitionAllocator` or otherwise using `PartitionAlloc` (instead of `PartitionAllocGeneric`).
+Callers can also arrange for low contention, such as by using a dedicated partition for single-threaded, latency-critical allocations.

+Because PartitionAlloc guarantees that address space regions used for one partition are never reused for other partitions, partitions can eat a large amount of virtual address space (even if not of actual memory).

+Mixing various random objects in the same partition will generally lead to lower efficiency.
+For good performance, group similar objects into the same partition.

 ## Security

 Security is one of the most important goals of PartitionAlloc.

-Different partitions are guaranteed to exist in separate address spaces.
-When objects contained in a page in a partition are all freed, the physical memory is returned to the system but the address space remains reserved.
-The address space may be reused later only for the partition.
+PartitionAlloc guarantees that different partitions exist in different regions of the process' address space.
+When the caller has freed all objects contained in a page in a partition, PartitionAlloc returns the physical memory to the operating system, but continues to reserve the region of address space.
-Remember that PartitionAlloc puts LayoutObjects into a dedicated partition.
-This is because LayoutObjects are likely to be a source of use-after-free.
-Similarly, PartitionAlloc puts Strings, Vectors etc into the Buffer partition because the length and/or contents may be exploited by user scripts.
-This means that PartitionAlloc greedily uses virtual address spaces in favor of security hardening.

-Also the following security properties are provided:
+PartitionAlloc will only reuse an address space region for the same partition.

+PartitionAlloc also guarantees that:

 * Linear overflows cannot corrupt into the partition.
+(There is a guard page at the beginning of each partition.)

 * Linear overflows cannot corrupt out of the partition.

-* Metadata is recorded in a dedicated region (not next to each object).
+(There is a guard page at the end of each partition.)

-Linear overflow or underflow cannot corrupt the metadata.
+* Linear overflow or underflow cannot corrupt the allocation metadata.

-* Buckets are helpful to allocate different-sized objects on different addresses.
+PartitionAlloc records metadata in a dedicated region out-of-line (not adjacent to objects).

+* Objects of different sizes will likely be allocated in different buckets, and hence at different addresses.
 One page can contain only similar-sized objects.

 * Dereference of a freelist pointer should fault.

 * Partial pointer overwrite of freelist pointer should fault.

-* Large allocations are guard-paged at the beginning and end.
+* Large allocations have guard pages at the beginning and end.